Colours of Time (film): Production

 Colours of Time was produced by Klapisch's longtime producing partner Bruno Levy through their company Ce Qui Me Meut.
 It was co-produced by StudioCanal, France 2 Cinéma and Belgian companies Panache Productions and La Compagnie Cinématographique.
 The film was pre-purchased by Canal+ and Ciné+ and received support from the Normandy and Île-de-France regions, where the film was shot.
 Alexis Kavyrchine served as the director of photography.
 Principal photography began on 15 April 2024, and was projected to conclude on 24 June 2024.
 Filming locations in Normandy included La Vespière-Friardel (Calvados), Mesnils-sur-Iton (Eure) and Étretat (Seine-Maritime).
 Claude Monet's house and gardens in Giverny also served as a filming location for the film.
 The crew also shot scenes on a Nomad Train during a round trip between Paris's Gare Saint-Lazare and the city of Le Havre.
 Shooting also took place in Val-d'Oise, near La Roche-Guyon, as well as in Theuville.

 Release

-The film was selected to be screened out of competition at the 78th Cannes Film Festival, where it had its world premiere on 22 May 2025.

 International sales were handled by StudioCanal.
 In January 2025, StudioCanal unveiled a promotional trailer to distributors during the Unifrance Rendez-Vous in Paris.

-StudioCanal theatrically released the film in France on 22 May 2025.
+The film was selected to be screened out of competition at the 78th Cannes Film Festival, where it had its world premiere on 22 May 2025 and was theatrically released in France on the same day by StudioCanal.

+A blu-ray of the film, containing a feature 'Cédric Klapisch et les couleurs de l'impressionisme' and deleted scenes was issued in September 2025.

+Reception

+Box office

+The film had 911k admissions at the French box office, grossing $7.5 million.
+In Italy the film grossed $1 million.
+Bringing its worldwide box office totals to $9 million.

+Critical response

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 25 reviews, with an average rating of 7.5/10.

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 5 critics, indicating "generally favorable" reviews.